-Ask Paul: Have I invested my money right in case I die at 65?
+Ask Paul: Have I invested right in case I die at 65?

 I'm confused or just nervous.
 I'm a 43-year-old bloke with a wife and two older teenage handbrakes.
 A large percentage of my male family members die at retirement age around 65, so I have come to the conclusion there is a possibility that I could be the same.
 I'm not saying I'm giving up, I am taking the relevant medical precautions, exercise, etc.